Phasael

+Name

 Origins and early career

-Phasael was born in the Hasmonean Kingdom to an aristocratic family of Edomite descent.
+Phasael was born in the Hasmonean Kingdom to a Jewish aristocratic family of Edomite descent.
 His father, Antipater the Idumaean, was the close advisor of the Hasmonean king Hyrcanus II, and his mother Cypros was a Nabatean princess.
 Phasael was the elder brother of Herod.

 Both Phasael and Herod began their careers under their father, Antipater, who was appointed procurator of Judea for the Roman Republic by Julius Caesar.
 Antipater appointed Phasael to be governor of Jerusalem, and Herod governor of Galilee.
 When Phasael's brother Herod was summoned to be tried by the Sanhedrin he meant to come to Jerusalem with an army and make war, however Antipater and Phasael managed to convince him to be satisfied with making threats of force.